GoMarks Help

 Reserved action keywords

-Some keywords are reserved to perform GoMarks actions without necessarily using the web interface.
+Some keywords are reserved to perform GoMarks actions outside of the web interface.

 Action keywords do not appear in the list.